 Dashboards or data visualization tools

-Dashboards or Data visualization tools are the sweet-spot use-cases of React.
+Dashboards or Data visualization tools are the sweet-spot use-cases of React because with React it is easy to build interactive user interfaces.
 They are very important for an end-user to understand the gist of the data in a format that could be understood quickly.
 Especially in use-cases like BI and Machine-learning, they are crucial for data-visualization.

 Although, there are some ready-made react dashboard templates available on the web, the technical licenses for them could be very costly.
 Furthermore, these templates remain very clunky to seamlessly integrate into a web application.
 So we wouldn’t recommend using them in the long run.